dialogue-host/requirements/README.md

 The cherry flower 🌸 symbolizes hope, renewal and peace and its soft pink color brings care, kindness, playfulness and joy.
 The cherry blossom is a very poetic symbol as it embraces the perpetual transformation of the world and announces "le temps des cerises".
 Although pink can be stereotyped as feminine and romantic, these stereotypes have been challenged by various gender equality movements.
 Nevertheless to soften these prejudices we can use lighter pastel tones that are less connoted than brighter ones.

-But it is not a spotless symbol as it is deeply rooted in Japanese culture and has been used to motivate militarism, nationalism and kamikaze action.
-But this association doesn't hold outside of Japan as in other asian countries and in the west it has - as we currently understand - mostly the above associations.
+But it is not a spotless symbol as it has been used to motivate japanese militarism, nationalism and kamikaze action.
+But this association doesn't seem to be too deeply ingrained in the japanese imaginary and doesn't seem to come up anywhere else (as of our current understanding).

 | ref | impact | problem/solution |
 | --: | ------ | ---------------- |